Loledproski/knightfall-chess/README.md

 ---

-# 📜 License
+# License

-Licensed under the MIT License.
+This project is licensed under the MIT License.

 ---

-# ❤️ Acknowledgements
+# Acknowledgements

 - Stockfish Chess Engine
 - Node.js